Showing posts with label religion. Show all posts

 Although man has a brain and can think, as he has advanced technologically his basic brain patterns have not altered at all.
 Man is today working with the same brain that first evolved 100,000 years ago.
 And so he still sees himself in an inevitable security/conflict mode.

-How sad, because we are all children of the same God.
-Regardless what you call your God, whether that God is responsive to prayer, a moral force, or an amoral force, or whether you see the development of the world and its species as a scientific progression and survival of the fittest and that is your “God,” we all are literally children of the same God, we all stem from an original source.
+How sad, because we are all children of the universe, of God.
+Regardless whether your higher power is a God responsive to prayer, a moral force or an amoral force, the divinity within you, or the force of the universe which has brought forth the miracle of the world and its species – we all are literally children of the same God, we all stem from an original source.

 And we all have something else in common ... the suffering of mankind is universal.
 There is no one, regardless how rich or how poor, who does not suffer because we are all afflicted with feelings of insecurity.